stefanisarie/nasapictureoftheday/README.md

 yarn dev
 ```

 The development server should run at `http://localhost:3000`.
+Please make sure to update the NASA_API_KEY in your .env file.

 You will be able to toggle between dark and light mode with the button placed in the top left corner.